Frequently Asked Questions

 Why are pedestrian crossovers so good?

-- They’re cheaper to implement than a full set of traffic lights
+- They’re less expensive to implement than a full set of traffic lights

 - The City has more flexibility as to where they can be put